View Patricia Wood's Obituary on SouthBendTribune.com and share memories

 Patricia A. Wood

-Patricia is survived by a son, Douglas; daughter, Cheryl; and six grandchildren, Nathan, Brianna, Jonathan, Emily, Katie, and Annie.
+Patricia is survived by a son, Douglas (wife Elise) of Fort Wayne; daughter, Cheryl (husband Matthew) of Fishers; six grandchildren: Nathan, Brianna (husband Jason), Jonathan, Emily (husband Lucas), Katie, and Annie; sister-in-law, Janette Jacobson (husband John), and many nieces and nephews.